 How about Harry the Eagle, Vienna Woods or Box Office?
 The latter is competing as #8 with one of White Turf's youngest athletes in tow...

-Meet Valeria Walther, a 22-year old skijorer from Pontresina.
+Meet Valeria Walther, the Millennial skijorer from Pontresina.

-Today, Valeria Walther and her horse, Box Office, come in on sixth place out of ten.
+Today, Valeria Walther and her horse, Box Office, achieve sixth place out of ten.
 We meet up with her a short while after the race to learn more about skijoring – and about herself.

 Valeria is in the process of getting a degree in hospitality management.
 While she is dreaming about doing an internship at a London hotel someday, she is currently on an aptly timed semester break.
 (White Turf is her once-in-a-year chance to participate in a skijoring competition.)